Rick’s Tech Tips Newsletter

 1 – System Restore only backs up critical system files, not your user data such as photos, music, Office files and such.

-2 – As mentioned above, System Restore can and does fail sometimes.
+2 – System Restore can and does fail at times, for various reasons.

-If something goes wrong and you’re unable to recover from a good Restore Point, you’re toast if you don’t have an alternate form of backup available.
+If something goes wrong and you’re unable to recover from a good Restore Point, you’ll be in a pickle if you don’t have an alternate form of backup available.

 3 – If the hard drive containing your Windows installation goes bad, you’ll lose your System Restore Points too since they’re stored on that same drive.

-5 – Since System Image backups are typically stored on an external drive you won’t have to worry about losing your backup to the same drive failure that wipes out your PC’s boot drive.
+4 – Since the backup files created by actual backup apps are typically stored on an external drive you won’t have to worry about losing your backup to the same drive failure that wipes out your PC’s boot drive.

 Bottom line: You can usually rely on System Restore to recover your system from issues that might arise day to day, but creating regular System Image backups will ensure that you’ll also be able to recover from a catastrophic Windows corruption or hard drive failure.

-You’ll find instructions for creating System Image backups in your Windows version in these posts.
+Bonus tip: You’ll find instructions for creating System Image backups for your specific Windows version in these posts.